iZusi/CS50P-Portfolio/README.md

 # CS50P Portfolio

-Welcome to my CS50 Introduction to Python Programming project repository!
+Welcome to my CS50 Introduction to Programming with Python repository!
 Here, you'll find a collection of the problem sets that I've completed as part of the course.
 Each problem set is located in its respective directory.

 ## Introduction
-I am Iyke Omozusi, and I have embarked on the CS50 Introduction to Python Programming journey with the goal of enhancing my proficiency in Python programming.
+I am Iyke Omozusi, and I have embarked on the CS50 Introduction to Programming with Python journey with the goal of enhancing my proficiency in Python programming.
 This repository serves as a comprehensive record of my journey, documenting the skills I have honed and the progress I have made throughout the course."

 ## Problem Sets